 PLA 410 Social Factors in Landscape and Urban Planning.
 (3)

 Examines the influence of social factors in landscape architecture and urban planning.

 PLA 411 Landscape Architecture Theory and Criticism.
 (3)

-Landscape architecture theories and projects are critically analyzed to evaluate validity of design and contribution to society.
+Critically analyzes landscape architecture theories and projects to evaluate validity of design and contribution to society.
 Prerequisites: PLA 310, 361, 362, 420, 461.